Bilal Çubukçu: Professional

 Çubukçu made his debut for Hertha BSC II in the 2005–06 Regionalliga season, making a total of five appearances.
 In the following season, he made 22 appearances.
 However, Hertha's second team were relegated at the end of the season.
 In 2007–08, Çubukçu helped his club to the league title with 12 goals and 11 assists, which earned him a place in the first team.
 He was initially allowed to practice there, but was not brought to training camp by coach Lucien Favre, after which he left the club for Turkey and signed a contract with Gençlerbirliği.
 After some strong initial performances, he became a reserve after a new coach was brought in, whereupon he terminated his contract by mutual consent with the club.

 In January 2011, Çubukçu returned to Germany, signing a one-and-a-half-year contract with 2.
 Bundesliga club Alemannia Aachen.
 After his contract expired, he left the club.
 In the following season, he agreed a deal with Turkish second division club Adana Demirspor.
 He left the club again in the 2012 winter transfer window after his contract was terminated.
 For the second half of the 2012–13 season, he signed with Turkish third division club Tokatspor.

 Afterwards, stints followed at lower league clubs in Germany.
 In the summer of 2016, Çubukçu wanted to leave SV Babelsberg 03 after two years and join Turkish third division club Bucaspor, but due to the politically uncertain situation, he changed his mind and renewed his contract with Babelsberg.

 For the 2017–18 season, Çubukçu moved to Regionalliga club BFC Dynamo, where he was also immediately named captain.
 He stayed here for two seasons before returning to Hertha BSC II in July 2019.
 In September 2020, Çubukçu moved to İzmit to join local football club Kocaelispor.

 Later career

 In April 2021, Çubukçu signed with NOFV-Oberliga club CFC Hertha 06.
 After a year, he returned to childhood club Anadoluspor Berlin in the Bezirksliga.
+In 2023, he joined Landesliga Berlin 2 club BFC Meteor 06.